-- 1. Operate Stewardship Council in compliance with state and federal regulations. - 2.
-Conduct financial audit. - 3.
-Prepare and adopt the annual work plan and the annual budget. - 4.
-Submit financial reports to DOE. - 5.
-Renew the Intergovernmental Agreement. - 6.
-Review and renew as necessary consulting agreements.
+- 2. Work with DOE to ensure the Stewardship Council continues to meet the needs as the LSO for Rocky Flats. - 3.
+Operate Stewardship Council in compliance with state and federal regulations. - 4.
+Conduct financial audit. - 5.
+Prepare and adopt the annual work plan and the annual budget. - 6.
+Submit financial reports to DOE. - 7.
+Review and renew as necessary consulting agreements. - 8.
+Provide annual report on activities.